saylordotorg/course_hist364/Unit08.md

+---
+layout: default
+title: "HIST364: Environmental History"
+course_description: "An introductory survey on the relationship between nature and human history.
+Themes include the environmental effects of civilization, colonization, urbanization, and consumerism."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Environmentalism: New Perspectives on Mankind’s Relationship with the Natural World** <span id="8"></span> *Scientific awareness coupled with intense environmental degradation